z3r07h/Mr-R0B0T-s03-ARG/Episodes/eps3.0_power-saver-mode.h/README.md

 ECOULA was quite close to ECORP, so for completeness, the base 64 RUNPRP -> ECORP

 r/inside_e_corp This is Insane..
 IS this the hidden thing Sam E was talking about?
 It would make sense, considering so much of Reddit was focused on the previous ARGS and never noticed that there was an $
 This thing is crazy, all made two years ago, which shows us how deeply they've thought about this story and it's main events.
+Some users are theorizing that the Reddit mods retroactively helped Mr. Robot and falsified the timestamps, while others are theorizing that Sam had the foresight to make it 2 years ago.
 Two other crazy bits here 1) the subreddit also references another one called "Real Mystery Spot" which hints at parallel dimension stuff..
 Which was one of the fan-theories.
 Also if We as fans found this two years ago, we would have been getting a glimpse of the future, also fueling the time travel theories.
 This is weird.
 I will say more about it in their own sections.